wandering-logic/gonkulator/README.md

 # gonkulator

-A basic 1990's style scientific calculator, similar to a TI-30.
+A basic 1990's style scientific calculator webapp.
+The interface is similar to a TI-30.
 Binary operators are infix, unary operators are postfix.